 How to Read an Italian Menu

-It's important to know that an Italian menu is always divided into courses.
+When traveling in Italy, it's important to know that an Italian menu is always divided into courses.
 Typically, the antipasti (starters) come first, followed by the primi piatti (first dishes), the secondi piatti (second dishes), and finally the dolci (desserts).

 This doesn't mean that you have to indulge in a four-course feast every time you sit down at a restaurant in Italy.
 There have been plenty of times when I’ve ordered just a primo piatto as my meal.